strategineer/personal-website/content/blog/2025-01-23/index.md

 Some of the extra classes found in the Shadowdark official zines feel either out of place, too strong or too weird compared to the classic Fighter/Rogue/Wizard/Cleric classes.

-If I were to play another Shadowdark RPG campaign I would think harder about which of the extra classes to allow in the campaign and I wouldn't allow a player new to tabletop roleplaying to play the Chanter class because it is a little too weird.
+If I were to play another Shadowdark RPG campaign I would think harder about which of the extra classes to allow in the campaign.
+I wouldn't allow a player new to tabletop roleplaying to play the Chanter class because it is a little too weird.

+The darkness rules ([as explained in more detail below](#is-the-shadowdark-rpg-a-good-fit-for-running-the-maze-of-the-blue-medusa-megadungeon)) were hard for me to implement in practice, especially considering the module that I was running.
+Thankfully, the rules still work really well even if you completely ignore everything related to darkness in them.

 # What's cool about the Maze of the Blue Medusa megadungeon?

 I read dozens of modules and megadungeons before landing on the Maze of the Blue Medusa.
-I was looking for something really special and cool so that I could give myself the hand I needed to run the best campaign I've ever run.
+I was looking for something really special so that I could give myself the extra help I needed to run the best campaign I've ever run.

-The Maze of the Blue Medusa megadungeon is really cool, it's really out there and it's also very me.
+The Maze of the Blue Medusa megadungeon is cool, it's out there and it's also very me.

 The Maze of the Blue Medusa megadungeon was made in collaboration between Zak Sabbath and Patrick Stuart.
 Sabbath would draw some rooms in this abstract and weird style.
 Then, Stuart would write room descriptions for the rooms that Sabbath drew.
 Sabbath would draw more rooms and then Stuart would write more room descriptions until the megadungeon was complete.